dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 The arguments are a list of command line arguments that must be passed to the program for the testcase.

 ::: tip Hint
-We advise using strings for these arguments, however the textual types are also supported.
+We recommend using strings for these arguments, however the textual types are also supported.
 :::

 #### stderr